 #4 Palm springs romantic weekend: Day trip to Joshua Tree national park

 Finally, the topmost attraction at Palm Springs is visiting the Joshua Tree National Park which is about 45-50 minutes away.
 You can read all about it in my previous blog post here.
 A 20-30 min car ride will get you to the adjacent cities of Palm desert and Coachella which are worth visiting but we skipped those as well as Palm Springs Art Museum due to lack of time.
-Joshua Tree, made famous by the band U2 (they had a hit album by the same name), is a unique national park with tufts of vegetation (named Joshua tree) which are part of the Mojave desert ecosystem.
+Joshua Tree, made famous by the band U2 (they have a hit album by the same name), is a unique national park with tufts of vegetation (named Joshua tree) which are part of the Mojave desert ecosystem.
 Both sunrise and sunset are ethereal from the park and I strongly recommend witnessing at least a desert sunrise, since it has such unique colors and can be such a romantic experience while for your Palm Springs getaway!
 Read my tips, tricks and suggestions as well as lodging and trail recommendations in my Joshua tree post!

 #5 Palm Springs Getaway for Spring Break: Eat your heart out!

 Just because you are in the middle of a desert, does not mean you will be hunting for good food!
 Palm Springs has several good restaurants and my vegetarian friends are in for a treat, since we decided to go meat free on this trip and so I have listed several Palm Springs vegetarian restaurants in this dining guide, which includes both Palm Springs and Joshua tree!
 From melt in your mouth chocolate chip pancakes at Anthony Bourdain’s recommended cafe to vegetarian delights at the famous Ace hotel, there is something for all vegan and vegetarian friends out there!
 Definitely check it out for vegetarian dining during your Palm Springs getaway!

 I hope you liked this post and are already planning for a Palm Springs getaway or for a weekend during Spring break!
 This desert resort makes for an excellent day trip from Los Angeles or a perfect romantic getaway in California and is not to be missed!